Pages

 This pretentious self-quotation headlines my blog.
 It can be seen on every post, and in every link I make to the site on Facebook, Twitter, or elsewhere.
 There's a reason I put the quote in a place of such high regard on this collection of thoughts.
 I give a lot of thought to stories.
 Trying to analyze what makes one good or bad, what makes one more interesting than another, where their power comes from and what kinds of messages they're being used to send.

-Another matter I have considered quite a bit is what goes into a story.
-There are two key elements to every story.
+Another matter I have considered quite a bit is what goes into a story, and realized that there are two key elements.
 These are what get criticized or praised depending on the quality of the tale.
 Good stories have both, bad stories have neither, and the mediocre have one or the other, sometimes in alteration.

 The first is content.
 The second is method.
 The story told and the storytelling.

 As I mentioned a few weeks ago, I have not been watching NBC's Harry's Law this season because of Hulu's ridiculousness.
-(Again, for the record, I acknowledge that the problem, most likely, does not lie with Hulu, but they are easier to blame than a faceless unknown network executive or advertising affiliate) Well I have recently caught up on season 2 and am shocked at the dramatic change in the series this season.
+Well I have recently caught up on season 2 and am shocked at the dramatic change in the series this season.
 Both the content and the storytelling have dramatically shifted, and I have yet to determine if it's for the better or worse.

 The show is still a law procedural, but the shoe store is more or less gone, as is Harry's central position as a lawyer for the poor and disenfranchised in the middle of inner city Cincinnati.
 Now she's just a lawyer handling tough cases that bring up questions of morality and social responsibility.
-Sound like any other law shoes you can think of?
-(Misspelling of "shows" was intentional.)
+Sound like any other law shows you can think of?
+How about all of them?

 The characters are different too.
 Of the original four main characters, only two remain.
-Malcolm is already gone and Brittany Snow's Jenna leaves by the end of episode for.
-Nate Corddry's character, Adam, which was the entire reason I kept watching this show in the first place, seems like an afterthought.
+Malcolm is already gone and Brittany Snow's Jenna leaves by the end of episode four.
+Nate Corddry's character, Adam (which was the entire reason I kept watching this show in the first place) seems like an afterthought.
 So much so that his own character notes it in episode four, claiming he has been marginalized this season, appearing in the first few episodes only as a part time player.
-Insane Tommy Jefferson is back with a vengeance and last seasons guest stars pop in and out, but there are also two new full time characters, Cassie and Ollie, who have been thrown into the show with almost laughably minimal backstory or explanation.
+Insane Tommy Jefferson is back with a vengeance and last season's guest stars pop in and out, but there are also two new full time characters, Cassie and Ollie, who have been thrown into the show with almost laughably minimal backstory or explanation.

 Basically overnight, the full time cast went from this:

 You may also have noticed a difference in the style of the cast photos above.
 It's because the style of the show has also shifted, towards the dramatic.
 Long camera shots linger on people's faces to show the "dramatic tension" at almost every beat in the narrative.
-The dialogue makes a wild stab at an attempt towards "natural speech," by having characters repeat every other line of their conversations, but it doesn't seem to serve any purpose, both because it doesn't feel natural at all, and because the rest of the show is so contrived (as is any law or cop procedural) that these moments seem out of place.
+The dialogue makes a wild stab at an attempt towards "natural speech," by having characters repeat every other line of their conversations, but it doesn't seem to serve any purpose, both because it doesn't feel natural at all, and because the rest of the show is so contrived that these moments seem out of place.

 Change is a natural part of television.
 As I've mentioned before, one of the greatest challenges it poses as a storytelling medium is its length which can be indefinite and expansive.
 I'm used to seeing good shows change tones or plot lines between seasons.
 Fringe would be a perfect example.
 In and of itself, change doesn't bother me.
 What does bother me is when I can't figure out why it's happening.
 What was wrong with Harry's Law in season 1 that David E. Kelley felt needed to be changed?
 And if it was wrong in the first place, why didn't NBC just cancel the show like so many of it's other failed one-season-wonders last year?
 More importantly than why, though, is the question of "Where?".